Over Fed minutes, a Trump-shaped shadow

 Some wanted no cut at all, and two voting members dissented.
 Some wanted a half-point cut, and in the last set of policymakers' economic projections, a near majority said rates should fall again by year's end.

-But since then, in public, even those who wanted deeper cuts have dialed back their language a notch.
+But since then, in public, even those who wanted deeper cuts have dialled back their language a notch.

 In a Financial Times column on Wednesday, Minneapolis Fed President Neel Kashkari framed his call for the Fed to use more "forward guidance" in terms of a promise not to raise rates - not a promise to cut them.